 - For the Chicken: Put the broth, carrot, celery, and onion in a shallow sauté pan.
 Place the tenders in the broth.
 Bring the broth to a low simmer and allow the chicken to slowly poach over the course of about 20 minutes.
 When the chicken is just done, turn off the heat and let the chicken sit in the broth for another 10 minutes.
 Remove the chicken and chop it into bite-size pieces.
 Strain the broth through a sieve to remove all the vegetables.
 Reserve the broth to use in the cream sauce.

 - For the Filling: Pre-heat the oven to 400 degrees.
 Clean the sauté pan and return it to the stove top.
 Melt 3 tablespoons of butter in the pan.
 Add the potatoes, carrots, and leeks and sauté for 12 to 15 minutes or until the potatoes are just softened.
 Add the last tablespoon of butter to the bottom of the pan and add the corn and the mushrooms to the vegetables.
-Saute the vegetables for an additional three minutes and then remove the pan from the heat while you make the cream sauce.
+Saute the vegetables for an additional three minutes and then put the sautéed vegetables in a large bowl with the chopped chicken.

-- For the Cream Sauce: In saucepan, melt the butter.
+- For the Cream Sauce: Melt the butter in the saucepan.
 Add the flour and stir briskly to combine it with the butter.
 Cook the butter and flour for one minute.
 Slowly add the chicken broth while stirring constantly to work out any lumps.
 Cook the sauce until it is thick and creamy, about five minutes.
 Add the cream and stir to combine.